 - Estate auctioneer

 It can be way too much for one person, or even a couple to take on.
 Yet so many families try to do it.
 They feel guilty for not being able to take care of their parents themselves.
 After all – didn’t their parents take care of them?
-One of the families in our Arizona assisted living homes put it this way:
+One of the families in our Arizona assisted living homes put it this way when they were choosing an assisted living facility in Phoenix:

 “We felt guilty because Mom always said “Don’t you dare put me in a home”.
 I felt guilty because I was raised in a generation where I was told what to do and I did it.”

-Today there are a TON of resources to help families with elderly relatives find the best Arizona assisted living solution.
+Today there are a TON of resources to help families with elderly relatives learn how to choose an assisted living facility in Phoenix.
 Unfortunately many families are unaware of these resources.
 They just don’t have the time to do all the research that may be required.
 Or they feel guilty about turning the care over to others.

 Does this sound like you?

-The good news is, you’re not in this alone.
+The good news is, you’re not alone when choosing an assisted living facility in Phoenix, Arizona.
 This is a long post designed to help you learn about all your options.
 We’ve also included real-life examples, thoughts, and advice from families who have been in your shoes.
 If you need further information on other resources, please do not hesitate to contact us.

 How To Know It May Be Time